 For more leisurely walks there are 18 different lakes to explore, with Crno Jezero, the Black Lake, being the most visited.
 Wherever you end up, the landscapes are beautiful and the mountains dramatic, although the weather has a habit of dampening the mood – come prepared.

-If you are planning on an outdoor holiday, Durmitor probably offers the most options.
-There are a multitude of hiking trails in summer and in winter it turns into the premier ski spot in the country.
+If you’re planning an outdoorsy visit to Montenegro, Durmitor probably offers the most options.
+There are numerous hiking trails in summer and in winter it turns into the premier ski spot in the country.

 If you’ve been following our posts on Montenegro, you probably already know that we can’t say enough good things about Lovćen.
 It was the place we nearly skipped over, but in the end, we didn’t want to leave.